Data-Science competition for ecological data

 - Alignment: Pair trees measured on the ground with those identified in remote sensing

 - Classification: determine the species identity of each tree from remotely sensed data

 - Read the full plan for the competition (details subject to change)

 - Frequently asked questions

-- This is a pilot, so there maybe be some issues to work out along the way.
+- We will back in touch on Summer 2018.
 We’ll be running a full version of the challenge next year.